yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/ddl_create_sequence.md

 Specify how many numbers from the sequence to cache in the client.
 Default is `1`.

+When YB-TServer [ysql_sequence_cache_minval](../../../../../reference/configuration/yb-tserver/#ysql-sequence-cache-minval) configuration flag is not explicitly turned off (set to `0`), the maximum value of the flag and the cache clause will be used.

 #### [ NO ] CYCLE

-If `CYCLE` is spefified, the sequence will wrap around once it has reached `minvalue` or `maxvalue`.
+If `CYCLE` is specified, the sequence will wrap around once it has reached `minvalue` or `maxvalue`.
 If `maxvalue` was reached, `minvalue` will be the next number in the sequence.
 If `minvalue` was reached (for a descending sequence), `maxvalue` will be the next number in a sequence. `NO CYCLE` is the default.

 ## Cache